klmanion/dotfiles-old/README.md

 should one desire some but not all the dotfiles be copied, is to install with the copy command then delete the backups before restoring.

+# Archival Note
+At one point I comitted the entire contents of cargo, or some such situation, and since then have had to use --depth=1 on every pull, which, in tandem with the fact that I just overhauled these and am currently changing the management method from my custom scripts here to rcm, has led me to archive this and start anew.